 - To store your preferences

-- To enable ad delivery and behavioral advertising
+- To enable ad delivery and behavioural advertising

 What types of cookies do we use?

 We use both session cookies and persistent cookies.

 A session cookie is used to identify a particular visit to our Website or Web Application.
 These cookies expire after a short period of time, or when you close your web browser after using our Website.
 We use these cookies to identify you during a single browsing session, such as when you log into our Website.

 A persistent cookie will remain on your devices for a set period of time specified in the cookie.
 We use these cookies where we need to identify you over a longer period of time.
 For example, we would use a persistent cookie if you asked that we keep you signed in.